 What can parents, teachers, and mentors due to support girls in STEM?

 We interviewed one of our team members here at The Homeschool Scientist, Leah, about her pursuit of a STEM career.
 Leah is a homeschool graduate who is currently studying biology (with a focus on genetics) in college and serving as a research assistant.
 She also tutors biology courses for the university’s Academic Success Center.
 Leah was diagnosed with dyscalculia, a learning disability that affects one’s mathematical skills, making it a challenge to apply mathematical concepts.
 Since chemistry and math are part of her coursework, Leah has had to put extra focus on her math skills while in college.

 Supporting Girls in STEM: 10 Key Things To Do Preschool to College

-Below are the questions we asked Elaine about being a girl in STEM.
+Below are the questions we asked Leah about being a girl in STEM.
 Her responses provide a nice list of 10 things we can all do to support more girls in STEM careers.
 The support starts young!